Sleep Apnea Treatment Methods

 How is Sleep Apnea Treated at the Low T Center?

 If we determine through a health assessment that you may have sleep apnea, we will schedule a home sleep test.
-We’ll give you the easy-to-use equipment you need for the home test, and data will be transmitted back to one of our sleep specialists instantly so we can get results to you within 24 -72 hours.
+We’ll give you the easy-to-use equipment you need for the home test, and data will be electronically recorded for our sleep specialists so we can get results to you within 24 -72 hours.

 Once we have a sleep apnea diagnosis, we will work with you to determine the best course of treatment.
 We will let you try on various CPAP masks and even lie down with them in a private room to determine which one is most comfortable for you.